 So I asked for help.

 My family came running.
 They had me on a plane the next morning to that same co-occurring illnesses rehab facility in the pamphlet.
 I stayed 41 days, as long as insurance would pay.
-I came home and went to 90 A. A. meetings in 90 days; and then 90 more.
+I came home and went to 90 12-step recovery meetings in 90 days; and then 90 more.

 I learned that we can start over at any time, so I did.
 For the first time in over five years, I felt alive.
 I was thriving without alcohol, something I never thought possible.

-Under the guidance of my A. A. sponsor, I strung together days and weeks of sobriety.
+Under the guidance of my recovery sponsor, I strung together days and weeks of sobriety.
 I began to diligently work the 12-steps.
-I fell in love with self-growth and the A. A. principles.
+I fell in love with self-growth and the principles in 12-step recovery.
 I learned about humility, gratitude, and the value of taking self-inventory.
 This gained me my family back.
 And eventually, I was able to let go of my victim mentality.
 That set me free.

 Yes, I was sick, undiagnosed, and untreated.
 And perhaps some of my needs were neglected during childhood.
 But my illness and I did irreparable damage in the present.
 We broke the same hearts, over and over again.
 I just don’t understand how someone can say, “It wasn’t me.
 It was my illness, and not take some kind of accountability.”
 To me that’s denial and a sign that one’s still sick.